Okpainmo/Okpainmo/README.md

 - I build full-stack web-based systems, mobile applications, and Web3/Blockchain systems.
 I also work as a cloud admistrator with DevOps expertise.
   Basically, I'm a product-driven engineer with expertice that covers the whole software engineering lifecycle - from fullstack engineering, to cloud provisioning and deployments, and finally DevOps.

-- Tools I'm familiar with: Typescript/NodeJs/ReactJs/NextJs/React Native, Solidity, Rust and Python/Django, AWS, And a WHOLE lot more.
+- Tools I'm familiar with: Typescript/NodeJs/ReactJs/NextJs/React Native, Solidity, Rust and Python/Django, AWS, Docker, Kubernetes, and a WHOLE lot more.